2020 Billboard Music Awards: Winners and nominees

 Nominees were announced in a series of Twitter statements on September 22, 2020.
 Post Malone was the most nominated, with 16 nominations, followed by Lil Nas X with 13, and Khalid and Billie Eilish with 12.
 Voting for the three fan-voted categories, Billboard Chart Achievement, Top Social Artist and Best Collaboration opened on dance-sharing video app TikTok on October 1, 2020, and closed on October 13.

-Winners are first and are in bold.
+Winners are listed first and in bold.